HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 The NCHRP is seeking the insights of proposers on how to achieve the research objective.
 Proposers are expected to describe research plans that can realistically be accomplished within the constraints of available funds and contract time.
 Proposals must present the proposers' current thinking in sufficient detail to demonstrate their understanding of the issues and the soundness of their approach to meeting the research objective.

-1. Include a kick-off teleconference with the research team and NCHRP convened within 1 month of the contract’s execution;
+1. A kick-off teleconference with the research team and NCHRP convened within 1 month of the contract’s execution;

-3. Be divided logically into detailed tasks necessary to fulfill the research objectives and include appropriate milestones and interim deliverables;
+3. Detailed tasks necessary to fulfill the research objectives and appropriate milestones and interim deliverables;

-4. Include one face-to-face meeting to review an interim report and a web-conference meeting (NCHRP will provide teleconference services);
+4. One face-to-face meeting to review an interim report and a web-conference meeting (NCHRP will provide teleconference services);

-5. Include opportunities for the project panel to review, comment on, and approve milestone deliverables; and
+5. Opportunities for the project panel to review, comment on, and approve milestone deliverables; and

-6. Include a literature review that contains works written within the last 5 years.
+6. A literature review that contains works written within the last 5 years.
 Foundational works preceding 2017 may be included if applicable.

 1. A final report documenting the entire research effort;